 The solution here doesn’t require much.
 Firstly, it needs your focus and careful examination of any strange messages you are receiving.
 A better way to do that is to get a spam filter that should recognize all the spamming and phishing for you.
 Your email account also should have filters that send shady messages to spam boxes directly.
 Last but not least, even if all those steps didn’t work and you did receive an odd email, don’t click the link or do anything that it asks you to do.
 Mark it as spam, inform others on your network and move on with your day.
 A tell-tale sign of spam is that these emails ask for urgent action from your side.

 2. Human factor

 One of the greatest cybersecurity threats is, probably, human nature.
 Breaches in cybersecurity are most prone to occur to a human-caused error.
-Since, unlike machines, people are not perfect and have many factors that contribute to their decision making processes.
-This doesn’t always show the careless behavior of those responsible but a rather poor understanding of the cybersecurity as a process.
+Since, unlike machines, people are not perfect and have many factors that contribute to their decision-making processes.
+This doesn’t always show the careless behavior of those responsible but a rather poor understanding of cybersecurity as a process.